Andy Ong: BIGFund

 In 2016, Ong launched BIGFund, an accelerator programme aimed at helping start-ups commercialise business ideas across Southeast Asia.
 BIGFund serves as an extension to ERCI students to gain access to the fundamental resources for market penetration.

 Board Advisory Roles

 In 2006, Ong who sat on the board of 15 private and public-listed companies, is a certified financial planner and was the founding president of the Financial Planning Association of Singapore.
 ERC now has a presence in various countries such as Singapore, Thailand and China and an ERC Institute campus in Vietnam.

 Investments

-He once assisted an ailing quick service food company that was on the verge of closing down because of cash flow problems due to over-expansion.
+He also assisted an ailing quick service food company that was on the verge of closing down because of cash flow problems due to over-expansion.
 It was at this time that Ong entered as a consultant and purchased a stake in the company and reformatted the food chain's entire marketing plan.
 In just 3 weeks, with an adjustment in awareness campaigns and budget, they made a profit.